pranavsinghpatil/SCARF/docs/SETUP.md

 ---

-You are now ready to start wiring the **PDF → OCR → ERNIE → Site** pipeline. 🚀
+You are now ready to start wiring the **PDF → OCR → Reasoning → Critique** pipeline. 🚀